-If you plan to visit Italy for the first time, I’m sure you will be asking yourself what things you shall know before going and what customs and traditions to expect.
+If you plan to visit Italy for the first time, I’m sure you will ask yourself what things you should know before going and what customs and traditions to expect.
 As a small Mediterranean country, Italy is known to have a rich heritage, but the Italian lifestyle and its values vary dramatically between the South and the North.
-Italy has been my home country for +20 years, and after a long time abroad I returned to reside in what we call IL BEL PAESE.
+Italy has been my home country for +20 years, and after a long time abroad, I returned to reside in what we call IL BEL PAESE.

 Essential things to know before travelling to Italy

-Here is a list of tips for you to get familiar with the Italian culture and what to expect when visiting Italy for the first time.
+Here is a list of tips for getting familiar with Italian culture and what to expect when navigating Italy for the first time.

 Common Italian Greetings – How do you greet people in Italy?

 What About CIAO BELLA?(Hi, beautiful).
 It is a warm-hearted way of greeting a woman which you know well.
-It is often used from woman to woman and from men to a woman.
-However, the other way round is almost non-existing.
+It is often used from woman to woman and from man to woman.
+However, the other way around is almost non-existent.
 You will not hear a woman say Ciao Bello to a man!
-But Ciao Caro is common and translates “Hi Dear”!
-Nowadays it is more often used than Ciao Bella also among women.
+But Ciao Caro is common and translates as “Hi Dear”!
+Nowadays, it is more often used than Ciao Bella among women.
 Ciao Cara!
 Hi, Dear!
 To a woman.

-Don’t assume everyone understands and speaks English in Italy, cause you will be disappointed.
-Italians, like most Mediterranean people, do not like to learn foreign languages.
+Don’t assume everyone understands and speaks English in Italy cause you will be disappointed.
+Like most Mediterranean people, Italians do not like to learn foreign languages.
 A good 70% of Italians know a few words of English.
-So if you are willing to learn some basic Italian before going to Italy, those spare sentences will go a long way!
+So, if you want to learn basic Italian phrases before going to Italy, those sentences will go a long way!
 By learning simple Italian words, you can make friends in Italy!

-If you have been brushing up your Italian months before going to Italy only to realise that you don’t get what people say, don’t worry, speaking slang – and dialect – is very popular in Italy.
+If you have been brushing up on your Italian months before going to Italy only to realise that you don’t get what people say, don’t worry.
+Speaking slang and dialect is very popular in Italy.
 Italians will switch to Italian – hopefully with no accent – when they notice you are a foreigner.

-Don’t worry we Italians don’t understand the many local slangs either!
-In Italy, there are hundreds of slang and dozens of dialects throughout the peninsula.
-Each Italian region has its peculiarities, but if you are interested in learning more about the common Italian slang phrases, you need to pay attention to how people speak in Italy!
+Don’t worry; Italians don’t understand many local slang words, either.
+Italy has hundreds of slang words and dozens of dialects throughout the peninsula.
+Each Italian region has its peculiarities, but if you are interested in learning more about the common Italian slang phrases, you must pay attention to how people speak in Italy!

 Here are just a few for a bit of fun: